amineelgardoum-rgb/Prediction_Sales/README.md

    - Linear Regression
    - Random Forest Regressor
    - Gradient Boosting Machines
-   - Time-series models like ARIMA (if applicable)
 5. **Model Evaluation:** The models are evaluated on the test set using metrics like **Mean Absolute Error (MAE)**, **Root Mean Squared Error (RMSE)**, and **R-squared (R²)** to identify the best-performing model.

 ---

 ## 📈 Results and Conclusion

-- The best-performing model was the **LinearRegression**.
+- The best-performing model was **Linear Regression**, which proved effective for this dataset.
+  - **R-squared (R²):** ` 0.8723459112450229`
+  - **Mean Absolute Error (MAE):** ` 4629.472856634064`
+  - **Root Mean Squared Error (RMSE):  `5629.228430441577`**
-- The most influential factors in predicting **Units Sold** were **Used Price.**
+- The most influential factors in predicting `Units Sold` were **Used Price ($)** and **Interest Rate (%)**.
-- The analysis reveals a **strong positive** correlation between interest rates and units sold, confirming that as borrowing becomes more expensive, car sales tend to decrease.
+- The analysis reveals a **strong negative correlation** between interest rates and units sold, confirming the economic principle that as borrowing becomes more expensive, car sales tend to decrease.

-In conclusion, the model demonstrates a strong capability to predict car sales based on the provided economic indicators, making it a potentially powerful tool for business forecasting.
+In conclusion, the model demonstrates a strong capability to predict car sales based on the provided economic indicators.
+The performance of the Linear Regression model suggests that the relationships between these economic factors and car sales are largely linear, making it a simple yet powerful tool for business forecasting.